disantidev/lucene-movies-indexer-api/README.md

-# Lucene Movie Search API
+# Lucene Indexer Search API

 This project explores the capabilities of Apache Lucene, a powerful Java library for implementing full-text search features.
 The experiments in this repository demonstrate indexing, searching, and analyzing text data using Lucene's core APIs.